ClubCedille/Plateforme-Cedille/wiki/docs/en/plateforme-cedille/workflow.md

 ## Add a New Member to the Organization

-To add a new member to the Cedille club's GitHub organization, the `add-new-member` workflow is available.
-This workflow creates a pull request to add a new member to the Cedille club's GitHub organization.
+To add a new member to the CEDILLE club's GitHub organization, the `add-new-member` workflow is available.
+This workflow creates a pull request to add a new member to the CEDILLE club's GitHub organization.
 To execute the workflow, simply click on the following link: [Add a New Member](https://github.com/ClubCedille/Plateforme-Cedille/actions/workflows/add-new-member.yml).

 ## Request a Kubernetes Sandbox

-An automated sandbox environment deployment workflow for Cedille club members is available and accessible by executing the GitHub workflow [request a Kubernetes sandbox](https://github.com/ClubCedille/Plateforme-Cedille/actions/workflows/request-sandbox.yml).
+An automated sandbox environment deployment workflow for CEDILLE club members is available and accessible by executing the GitHub workflow [request a Kubernetes sandbox](https://github.com/ClubCedille/Plateforme-Cedille/actions/workflows/request-sandbox.yml).
 The workflow creates a pull request to deploy a sandbox environment with